 At the recent 10th Vibrant Gujarat Global Summit, Prime Minister Modi proudly shared that “At a time when the world is facing many uncertainties, India emerges as a new ray of hope”.

-Looking back, in 2013, international financial and investment firm Morgan Stanley identified India as one of the “Fragile Five” – Brazil, India, Indonesia, South Africa and Türkiye.
+Looking back, in 2013, the international finance and investment firm Morgan Stanley identified India as one of the “Fragile Five” countries, which included Brazil, India, Indonesia, South Africa and Türkiye.
 These countries are among the group of emerging economies that are vulnerable due to their heavy dependence on foreign investment to boost their economies.

 Ten years later, however, India has become one of the world’s fastest-growing major economies.
-According to Ernst & Young, India will have a GDP of $26 trillion by 2047.
-At the same time, the country is also an important destination in the “China Plus One” strategy for companies looking to reduce their dependence on the Chinese market and expand their business to other countries.
+According to Ernst & Young, India will be a $26 trillion economy by 2047.
+At the same time, the country is also an important destination in the “China Plus One” strategy for companies looking to reduce their dependence on the Chinese market and expand their operations to other countries.

-These impressive economic achievements are a solid stepping stone for Prime Minister Modi, helping him potentially become the first non-Congress person to hold the position of Prime Minister for three consecutive terms.
+These impressive economic achievements are a solid stepping stone for Prime Minister Modi, helping him potentially become the first non-Congress member to hold the position of Prime Minister for three consecutive terms.

 Indian Prime Minister Narendra Modi attends the inauguration ceremony of the Ram temple in Ayodhya on January 22.
 (Source: BT) |